microsoft/fast/specs/text-area/text-area.md

 | placeholder | ![](./images/text-area-placeholder.png)

 *Slot Names*
 - default - the content of the text area.
-Unlike input where content is a value, the content of a text area is predefined children.
+Unlike an input which stores a value and has no content, text area can have content which is treated as the value.
+This content must always be text.
 - label - the label content

 *Host Classes*